web-platform-dx/web-features/gh-pages/index.md

-# What is Baseline?
+---
+layout: "default.html"
+title: "What is Baseline?"
+---

-Baseline gives you clear information about which web platform features work across our [core browser set](#how-do-features-become-part-of-baseline) today.
+Baseline gives you clear information about which web platform features work across our [core browser set](#how-do-features-become-part-of-baseline%3F) today.
 When reading an article, or choosing a library for your project, if the features used are all part of Baseline, you can trust the level of browser compatibility.
 By aligning with Baseline, there should be fewer surprises when testing your site.

 ## How do features become part of Baseline?